broadinstitute/2019_scWorkshop/README.md

 ## Docker Usage

 There is a docker image that goes along with this course.
 The following explains how to use the docker image and what software it contains.
+To rebuild the image from scratch please see this subdirectory labeled docker.

 ### Installing Docker